odin-lang/odin-lang.org/content/docs/faq.md

 ```

 ### Why is there no pointer arithmetic?
 Type safety and simplicity.
 Due to slices being a first-class datatype, a lot of the need for pointer arithmetic is reduced.
-However, if you still require it, the `mem` package provides so utility functions: `mem.ptr_offset` and `mem.ptr_sub`.
+However, if you still require it, the `mem` package provides some utility functions: `mem.ptr_offset` and `mem.ptr_sub`.
 Odin will allow the programmer to do unsafe things if they so wish.

 If pointer arithmetic operations are still required and common (maybe due to interfacing with foreign C-like code), [multi-pointers](https://odin-lang.org/docs/overview/#multi-pointers) may be a better option to use.